chordify/redis-schema/README.md

 Here we can keep the visits+clicks in one record reference per visitor, and the set of favourites in another reference, again per visitor.
 However, we still need to read the visits+clicks separately from the favourites.
-This is not just a question of convenience: two separate reads may lead to a race condition, unless we run them in a transaction.
+This is not just an impediment to convenience: two separate reads may lead to a race condition, unless we run them in a transaction.

 Since `redis-schema` encourages compositionality, it is possible to make data structures